-A student will be in withdrawal with either form tutor, Head of Year, in student support or with a member of the leadership team.
+A pupil will be in withdrawal with either form tutor, Head of Year, in pupil support or with a member of the leadership team.
 This person is the 'withdrawal supervisor'

-- Staff must be informed of a student in withdrawal at the earliest opportunity - Once allocated to withdrawal, the parents must be informed by a member of staff delegated by Head of Year or a senior leader - It is expected that the student will then stay in extended schooling until 4:30pm - Work must be provided in advance or collected for the student (students must not collect their own work) - On arrival for the start of the day, the student must go straight to their withdrawal supervisor who will register them - Students stay with the withdrawal supervisor all day including lunch and break times - Student must be unsupervised at all times - Withdrawn student must be seated separately to the rest of the teaching group - If a student is withdrawn for poor/aggressive language towards a member of staff they will be placed in RFC with a member of SLT.
+- Staff must be informed of a pupil in withdrawal at the earliest opportunity - Once allocated to withdrawal, the parents must be informed by a member of staff delegated by Head of Year or a senior leader - It is expected that the pupil will then stay in extended schooling until 4:30pm - Work must be provided in advance or collected for the pupil (pupils must not collect their own work) - On arrival for the start of the day, the pupil must go straight to their withdrawal supervisor who will register them - · Pupils stay with the withdrawal supervisor all day including lunch and break times - · Pupil must be unsupervised at all times - Withdrawn pupil must be seated separately to the rest of the teaching group - If a pupil is withdrawn for poor/aggressive language towards a member of staff they will be placed in RFC with a member of SLT.
 Social time will also be removed and a same day detention issued.